 If you happen to be a powerlifter then undertaking decline bench pressing won’t be offering you too much in the way of benefits and has little carry over to help improve your flat bench numbers.

-However, if you want to be able to obtain a well balanced physique with equal muscle strength and symmetry then incorporating decline bench pressing, or any of the alternatives mentioned above, will certainly help you to achieve these goals.
+However, if you want to be able to obtain a well balanced physique with equal muscle strength and symmetry then incorporating the decline bench press alternatives mentioned in this article, will certainly help you to achieve these goals.